Statutory Surveillance revalidation

 I confirm that:

-- I have undertaken at least 6 hours of CPD in this area – relevant to my OCQ(V) - SS OV responsibilities – in the past 4 years, and have completed my CPD record on my Personal Training Dashboard.
+- In this revalidation cycle, I have undertaken at least 10 hours of CPD that is relevant to the OCQ(V) - SS and have completed my CPD log on my Personal Training Dashboard to evidence this.

 - I consider that my knowledge of my legal and professional responsibilities is current.